OCR-D/ocrd-website/site/en/user_guide.md

 ### Calling several processors

+Running several processors one after another on the same data is called a **workflow**.
+For workflow processing, you need a workflow format and a workflow engine.

+In the most simple case, you just write a shell script which combines single processor calls in a command sequence joined by `&&`.
+The following paragraphs will describe more advanced options.

 #### ocrd process

-If you quickly want to specify a particular workflow on the CLI, you can use `ocrd process`, which has a similar syntax as calling single processor CLIs.
+If you quickly want to specify a particular workflow on the CLI, you can use `ocrd process`, which has a similar syntax as calling single processor CLIs:

 ```sh
 ocrd process \